ramonrsv/f1_data/f1-data/docs/coding-guidelines.md

 # ID Types

-ID types, e.g. `DriverID`, will be used as keys for data request functions in the API, but they should not be used as part of the returned data types, e.g. `Driver`.
-Doing so increases coupling between the modules, increases the complexity of deserializing JSON responses, and potentially increases the complexity of use of the returned data types.
+ID types, e.g. `DriverID`, should be used uniformly across the crate whenever IDs are required, e.g. `*_id` fields or API parameters.
+The deserialized JSON responses in `crate::ergast::response` shall also use these ID types for `*_id` fields, e.g. `Driver::driver_id`.